Homesick (Sea Girls album): Background and recording

 During the early periods of the COVID-19 pandemic lockdown, the London-based Sea Girls members returned to their hometowns.
 Frontman and the band's chief songwriter Henry Camamile resided at his parents' house in Lincolnshire, where he "[...] thought a lot about mortality and dying – what it means to be alive and how lucky we are" which became the main inspiration for the album.
 It is also influenced by Camamile's personal breakdown of his breakup with an American ex-girlfriend.
 The album's title is derived from the word 'homesick' itself, which Camamile paraphrased as "it just means you belong somewhere.
 Even if you’re out on tour or whatever, you feel like you have somewhere you belong.
 I belong to my past and these stories, and we had a lot of time to think about it and push and be brave in what was written about."

-The band recorded the album remotely with their long-time collaborator Larry Hibbitt and Los Angeles-based producer Jacknife Lee.
+The band mainly recorded the album remotely with their long-time collaborator Larry Hibbitt and Los Angeles-based producer Jacknife Lee, alongside other co-producers.
 They admitted that the distance and time zones that separated them from Lee in America were challenging.
 The band would often get a call at two in the morning to talk about the tracks. "[...] there was a lot of us recording through the day and sending it to Jacknife for him to work on overnight, seeing as the time zones are quite literally inverted," said drummer Oli Khan in an interview, "so then, in the morning, we’d get what he’d been working on, and then interpret and work on that before sending it back to him at the end of the day."